zhouer/Sidekick/protocol.md

 The protocol enables:
 *   **Peer Discovery & Status:** Allows connected components (Peers) to announce their presence, role, version, and status (`online`/`offline`).
 This allows peers to know when others are ready to receive messages.
-*   **Global Operations:** Provides methods for system-wide actions, such as clearing all module instances.
+*   **Global Operations:** Provides types for system-wide actions, such as clearing all module instances.
 *   **Module Control:** Enables the Hero to create, update, and remove visual modules in the Sidekick UI.
-*   **Module Feedback:** Allows Sidekick to send user interaction notifications and error reports back to the Hero.
+*   **Module Feedback:** Allows Sidekick to send user interaction events and error reports back to the Hero.

 ## 2. Transport Layer